sudmon200/netflix-clone/README.md

 #### Working Features:
 1. Hero Banner - Load random movie from a genre or network id
 2. Play movie trailer in the Hero Banner area
+3. Navigate to detailed movie information page by clicking _More Info_
-3. Movie Collections - Displays rows of collectoins from particular genres
+4. Movie Collections - Displays rows of collectoins from particular genres
     1. Posters for Netflix Originals
     2. Thumbnails for Geners
     3. Play movie trailer by clicking on a poster, a click again will stop the trailer